New Language Challenge: Turkish

 The special thing from this Turkish ice-cream vendor that catches many people attention is his performance while selling ice-cream.
 No one thought that selling ice-cream could be so fun.
 You can google the image with "danshui turkish ice cream" keyword and you will find what I meant.

 Asian Lingua Franca

 I was invited to join a Facebook group named "Asian Lingua Franca" about 2 weeks ago.
 The name sounds interesting.
 I went in to find out that the users there were voting to choose a language that everyone in the group will learn and use for the coming 6 months.

 It was an intense competition among Turkish, Japanese, Hindi, Korean, and Mandarin that finally left Turkish and Japanese on top with only 1-2 vote differences.
-It was once draw so the time was extended and Turkish finally won.
+It was once drawn to the time was extended and Turkish finally won.

 This means only Turkish and English are allowed in the group for the first 3 months, and only Turkish is allowed for the second 3 months.
-Anyone who accomplish this task win nothing, except own achievement of being able to use Turkish.
+Anyone who accomplishes this task wins nothing, except own achievement of being able to use Turkish.

 My learning schedule is every day, any time.
-Fortunately, I am having vacation for 10 days and it is a good time to learn Turkish intensively but stress free.
+Fortunately, I am having a vacation for 10 days and it is a good time to learn Turkish intensively but stress-free.
 I don't like memorizing to remember, so I frequently read and listen in order to remember quickly.

 Are you also learning Turkish?
-Or have you learnt it before?
+Or have you learned it before?
 Share your experience with me in the comment box.